Minister of State for Housing and Planning (United Kingdom)

-The Housing minister has attended the Cabinet of the United Kingdom.

 History

 The office was known as Minister for Planning and Local Government in the Labour government, 1974–1979.

 The office was known as Minister for Housing and Construction in the Heath ministry.

 Between 1994 and 1997, the Minister of State for Construction, Planning and Energy Efficiency was a role in the Department of the Environment, and was held by West Hertfordshire MP Robert Jones.

 Responsibilities

 The minister has the following responsibilities: